dustinpfister/blog_posts/_posts/threejs-vector3-wrap.md

 layout: post
 categories: three.js
 id: 1003
-updated: 2023-03-09 10:25:23
+updated: 2023-03-09 14:11:51
-version: 1.18
+version: 1.19
 ---

-Often I might be in a situation with a [threejs project](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) in which I would like to apply some kind of rules for [Vector3 class instances](/2018/04/15/threejs-vector3/) that have to do with boundaries or limitations in terms of the possible range of values.
+Often I might be in a situation with a [threejs project](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) in which I would like to apply some kind of rules for [Vector3 class instances](/2018/04/15/threejs-vector3/) that have to do with boundaries in terms of the possible range of values.
+There are two general ideas that come to mind with this clamping and wrapping.

 In the past I have wrote one [blog post on the clamp method of the Vector3 class](/2021/06/16/threejs-vector3-clamp/), and that is one way to go about applying limitations.
 That is that when a vector goes out of a set range it will be clamped to a value that is within the range, and do so in a box kind of area as it is used by passing two vector3 class instances that define the lowermost and uppermost corners of the box.
 In that post I also wrote about the clamp length method that works by giving number values that define a min and max vector unit length.
 This is yet another option that works well, but then both work by clamping values rather than wrapping values.
 That is that some times when a Vector3 instance goes out of range I might not want to clamp it, but wrap it around to an opposite side of an area.

-I covered the idea of wrapping rather than clamping in my older blog post on the clamp method, but I am thinking that this is a topic that does also deserve a content piece of its own as well.
-So today I will be writing about a few quick source code examples that have ti do with wrapping Vector3 class instances rather than clamping them.
+Sense I have all ready wrote a post on the subject of clamping Vector3 objects I thought that I should also write at least one point on the subject of wrapping them as well.
+It would seem that there are now such methods in the Vector3 class itself to do this sort of thing.
+However that is not to say that there are not tools to work with that are relevant to this as there are.
+Also there is just simply knowing a thing or two about how to go about wrapping values in general with a little vanilla javaScript code as well.

 <!-- more -->

-<iframe class="youtube_video"  src="https://www.youtube.com/embed/ytZkhOnqHCA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe class="youtube_video"  src="https://www.youtube.com/embed/ytQb0VdhTcw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Wrapping Vector3 class instances in threejs, and what to know first